diku-dk/SysDev/Readme.md

 Here the updated list of patients is printed to the console.

-Hopefully you now have an idea on how to create a GUI with PyQT, how to capture user input, how to work with (list of) objects and how to pass information to and from a Window (e.g it could be relevant to pass an object with information on the currently logged-in user: In your assigment case that could e.g. be student, teacher, TA, course administrator etc.)
+Hopefully you now have an idea on how to create a GUI with PyQT, how to capture user input, how to work with (list of) objects and how to pass information to and from a Window (e.g. it could be relevant to pass an object with information on the currently logged-in user: In your assigment case that could e.g. be student, teacher, TA, course administrator etc.)